 The Trundler Food Price Index

-Our food price index is divided into eleven main groups, each consisting of a varying number of sub-categories.
-We aligned the selection of products and their respective weightings with those found in this reference document from Stats SA.
+The index is divided into eleven main groups, each consisting of a varying number of sub-categories.
+Wherever possible, we’ve aligned the selection of products and their respective weightings with those found in this reference document from Stats SA.

 Here’s a look at the weighting of the main index components.

-Overall, the price of food in South Africa has increased by about 4.5% since the start of the March.
+According to Trundler, the price of food in South Africa has increased by 7.2% since 1 March 2020.

 To put this into context, here is a chart showing the official annual food price inflation rates for South Africa over the last five years, courtesy of tradingeconomics.com.
 Note that the reference date for the Trundler food price index is 1 March 2020.
 At the time of publication (24 December 2020), food price inflation as reported by Trundler was measured over a period of about 10 months.